About

 "Why was the Second Temple destroyed?
 Because of sinat chinam, senseless hatred of one Jew for another.”

-Today our baseless divisions, infighting and sinat chinam, senseless hatred, are at least as bad as they were then!
+Today, our divisions, movements, infighting, and sinat chinam, senseless hatred, are at least as bad as they were in 70 CE!
 The lack of ahavat chinam, love of our fellow Jews, is woefully absent.
-Many Jews refuse to even talk to one another due to often insignificant differences.
+Many Jews refuse to even talk to one another due to insignificant differences and holier-than-thouism.

-Until our people are willing to communicate with each other, to respect each other, how can we seriously ask HaShem to redeem us, to restore us, to restore His Sacred Temple?
-This is on US, even as it was on those Jews of the first century whose pseudo-holiness lead to the destruction of the Second Temple!
+Until our people are willing to communicate and respect each other, how can we seriously ask HaShem to redeem us, restore us, and His Sacred Temple as we practice the same sins as the Jews of the first century whose pseudo-holiness led to the destruction of the Second Temple!

-These self-loathers and in-fighters honestly believe we deserve the Temple today?
-Hardly!
-We must humble ourselves before HaShem, regardless of movement, sect etc. and before our fellow Jews.
-We must once again become one united people!
+How can such self-loathers and in-fighters honestly believe we deserve the Temple today?
+We must humble ourselves before HaShem, regardless of movement, sect, etc. We must once again become one united people before it's too late!

-It is extremely important, especially during times like the Three Weeks, that we study the history of the destruction of the Two previous Temples carefully, because there are so many valuable lessons we need to learn from those events!
-If we really want to see the reign of Mashiach ben David.
-If we REALLY want to avoid the coming War of Magog and the anti-G-d globalist dictatorship of the “One Like Haman.”
-It is up to US as Jews to unite.
+It is essential during the Three Weeks to remember the destruction of the Two previous Temples.
+There are so many valuable lessons we need to learn from those events!
+If we really want to see the reign of Mashiach ben David, we must make teshuvah.
+If we want to avoid the coming War of Magog and the anti-God globalist Nephilim dictatorship of the 'One More Cruel Than Haman,' it is up to us as Jews to unite.

 Friends, the Beloved needs no Messiah!